-- Willow hybrid, which can grow 6 feet each year
+- Willow hybrid, which can grow six feet each year.

 Shut ‘Em Out

 Shutters and wooden doors are a great way to add a little quirkiness to your space while creating a solid privacy screen so you can sip a glass of wine on your patio in peace.
 Take three or four shutters or doors and hinge them together to form a folding screen.
-If you’d like to move them around from time to time, place them on casters and—voila!—a rolling privacy screen.
+If you’d like to move them around from time to time, place them on casters and voila!
+You have a rolling privacy screen.

 And it doesn’t have to be new.
 In fact, we love the look of vintage doors with chippy paint hinged together.
 You can source these from salvage yards, Habitat for Humanity’s ReStore retail stores, or your local thrift store.
 Dress them up by attaching hooks for plants or stringing lights across the doors or shutters for additional character and some ambient lighting at night.